zzxhelloworld/3NF/README.md

 # Experiments
 In line with our paper, our experiments are organized into four sections.
 For each of them, you can run different code/scripts:
 >1.
 Mini Study
->> In this experiment, we introduce a mini-study to show our initial research motivation.
-Using the same FDs as input, iCONF we currently proposed and CONF(SOTA algorithm) output two different decompositions that have been implemented in our code.
+>> In this part, we do a mini-study to show our initial research motivation in the introduction.
+Using the same FDs as input, iCONF we currently proposed and CONF (SOTA algorithm) output two different decompositions.
+For each decomposition, we insert the same records on each subschema of the decomposition.
+The mini-study shows that the decomposition from iCONF saves much more time than that of CONF.
 To reproduce the mini-study experiment, you can set up some parameters and run the code at <kbd>src/exp/SyntheticExpForCaseStudy.java</kbd>.
 >2.
 Why do we parameterize normalization?
 >> In this experiment, We ran the entire TPC-H benchmark (scaling factor 0.1) with the 22 queries, 7 refresh and 3 insert (adding 1k, 2k, and 3k of records) operations after declaring 1 to 5 minimal keys as UNIQUE constraints and enforcing 1 to 5 non-key FDs by triggers on each table.
 Through the workload experiments, our TPC-H study emphasizes the need for reducing the tremendous overhead caused by non-key FDs during updates.
 To reproduce the experiment, you can run the code at <kbd>src/exp/TPCHWorkloadExp.java</kbd>.
 >3.
 How good are our algorithms?